-If adopted as an emergency measure at the October 2020 Regents meeting, the proposed amendment will become effective as an emergency rule on October 20, 2020.
-It is anticipated that the proposed amendment will be presented for permanent adoption at the January 2021 Regents meeting, after publication of the proposed amendment in the State Register and expiration of the 45-day public comment period required under the State Administrative Procedure Act.
-If adopted at the January 2020 meeting, the proposed rule will become effective on January 27, 2021.
-Because the emergency adoption will expire before the January 2021 Regents meeting, it is anticipated that an additional emergency action will be presented for adoption at the December Regents meeting.
+If adopted as an emergency measure at the February 2021 Regents meeting, the proposed amendment will become effective as an emergency rule on February 13, 2021.
+It is anticipated that the proposed amendment will be presented for permanent adoption at the March 2021 Regents meeting, after publication of the proposed amendment in the State Register and expiration of the 45-day public comment period required under the State Administrative Procedure Act for revised Rule Making.
+If adopted at the March 2021 meeting, the proposed rule will become effective on March 31, 2021.